 - Station codes/numbers: In cities with non‑English names (or names that are hard to pronounce), station codes can save us.
 Tokyo is a classic example where codes make navigation faster.

 A quick tip: we screenshot the network map (and our route) before leaving Wi‑Fi.
-Even if our phone drops out underground, we can still follow the plan.
+Even if our phone drops out underground, we can still follow the plan without panicking.

 Use apps for real-time directions and disruptions